antarctica/bas-style-kit-docs/site/_core/colours.md

   current_version="0.3.0"
   included="yes"
 %}

+This section lists all the greyscale colours in the standard colour set.

 These colours are defined by mixing black with a white base, they do not use a colour tint.